HungryFly/flyARC/instructions/JG_opencv320_JDK11.md

 ```

 ### Loading JavaGrinders_ARC
-In Eclipse, create new Java Project <br/>
+In Eclipse, create new Java Project
 ![](https://drive.google.com/uc?export=view&id=1cifaq36X2Xr_zBABQ_uhhNyMb1q9zged)

 Enter "JavaGrinders_ARC" in the Project name and the rest should auto fill.
-Then click next.<br/>
+Then click next.
 ![](https://drive.google.com/uc?export=view&id=1jRd_80CaG4YvDj8H3SOtva_14QGGvnp9)
 > The image shows "OpenCVTest" in Project name. *Replace that with **"JavaGrinders_ARC"***.
 > Your default JRE should say JDK 11.
 I was using Java 1.8 when I took this screenshot.

-On the next screen, **uncheck the box for *Create module-info.java file***.<br/>
+On the next screen, **uncheck the box for *Create module-info.java file***.
 ![](https://drive.google.com/uc?export=view&id=19hDFQeVTm3LLJ9L7QfbS-onbXtioEchX)

 Click "Finish", and you're good to go!